fpgaprince/rtd/docs/source/fpga.rst

 What is an FPGA
 ***********************
 Field Programmable Gate Arrays (FPGAs) are semiconductor devices with pre-defined available logic blocks and programmable interconnect.
-Your job as a developer is to make the interonnection between these blocks resulting in the functionality or task specific to your application.
+By developing and defining the relationship between the blocks and interonnections (in other words, the logic), we can create tasks, functions and/or algorithms specific to an application.